forkcms/documentation/installation/upgrading.md

 ## Release strategy

-As you can see, we try to release very often, this to keep the difference between minor versions small.
-Also this enables you to work with an up-to-date platform for each project you start.

 Each release has a version number, e.g.: 3.2.7, wherein each number has it own meaning.
 The first number is the super number and indicates which super version it is.
 Since we have performed 3 invasive rewrites of Fork CMS core code, the super number is 3.
 The second number is the major release number; the third number indicates the minor release version.